Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: Haggard--Rovelli Spacetime

 Then, the metric inside the null shells is flat (Schwarzschild with $m=0$), the metric outside the shells is locally Kruskal with $m$ being the mass of the shells and spacetime is asymptotically flat.
 The trapped and anti--trapped regions are portions of the black and white hole regions of the Kruskal manifold, respectively.
 In particular, the marginally trapped and anti--trapped surfaces bounding these regions are portions of the $r=2m$ Kruskal hypersurfaces.

-The Carter--Penrose diagram of an HR spacetime is given in Figure \ref{fig:ansatz}.
-We are looking to construct a metric such that the surfaces and regions in Figure \ref{fig:ansatz} have the following properties:
+It follows that the Carter--Penrose diagram of an HR spacetime is as shown in Figure \ref{fig:ansatz}.
+In particular, the HR metric must be such that the surfaces and regions in Figure \ref{fig:ansatz} have the following properties:

 \begin{itemize} \item $\mathcal{S}^-$ and $\mathcal{S}^+$ are null hypersurfaces.
 The junction condition on the intrinsic metric holds.
 Their interpretation as thin shells of null dust of mass $m$ follows: The allowed discontinuity in their extrinsic curvature results in a distributional contribution in $T_{\mu\nu}$ on $\mathcal{S}^-$ and $\mathcal{S}^+$, see next section.
 This is standard procedure in Vaidya null shell collapse models \cite{vaidya_gravitational_1951}, see for instance \cite{poisson2004relativist}. $T_{\mu\nu}$ vanishes everywhere else in the spacetime.